ghabs/bengoldhaber/index.md

 layout: home
 list_title: Posts
 ---
 Hi!
 This is the website of Ben Goldhaber.
-My interests include forecasting, tools for thinking better, radical markets, and clever hacks.
-Right now <a href="/now">I'm thinking a lot about how to facilitate effective coordination at internet-scale</a>.
+I made it in order to:

-### Current Projects
+- Provide general information about myself.
-- Building <a href="http://parallelforecast.com" target="_blank">forecasting infrastructure for x-risks</a>.
+- Store and display my essays and projects.
-- Experimenting with <a href="https://ought.org" target="_blank">factored cognition</a>.
+- Ensure I and I alone have the much sought after bengoldhaber domain name.